-The Rajya Sabha witnessed an explosive debate today over two of three farm bills - which were passed by voice vote after unprecendeted chaos - that have triggered widespread protests and led to a stand-off between the ruling BJP and the Akali Dal, one of its oldest allies.
+The Rajya Sabha witnessed an explosive debate today over the three controversial farm bills that have triggered widespread protests and led to a stand-off between the ruling BJP and the Akali Dal, one of its oldest allies.

-The two bills passed today - all three sailed through the Lok Sabha earlier this week - were presented by Narendra Singh Tomar, the Union Minister for Agriculture, who declared them "historic" legislations that would "bring a change in the lives of farmers".
+The bills were presented by Narendra Singh Tomar, the Union Minister for Agriculture, who declared them "historic" legislations that would "bring a change in the lives of farmers".

-Members standing against the bills accused the government of signing a "death warrant" for farmers and trying to destroy the agriculture sector.
+However, members against the bills accused the government of signing a "death warrant" and trying to destroy farmers and the agriculture sector.
 They also demanded that the bills be sent to a select committee for review.
-MPs in support of the bill followed Prime Minister Narendra Modi in accusing the opposition of deliberately misleading the farmers.

 Narendra Singh Tomar, Union Minister (Agriculture and Farmers Welfare)

 "The two bills are historic and will bring a change in the lives of the farmers.
 The farmers will be able to freely trade their produce anywhere in the country.
 I want to assure the farmers that these Bills are not related to Minimum Support Price (MSP)".

 "With the anti-agriculture 'black law' of Modi government, farmers: 1.
 How will the MSP be received at the end of APMC / Kisan Market?
 2. Why MSP not guaranteed?
 PM Modi is making farmers 'slaves' of the capitalists, which the country will never let succeed".

 Naresh Gujral (Shiromani Akali Dal)

 "These Bills should be sent to a select committee so that all stakeholders can be heard...Don't think that the farmers of Punjab are weak".

 Partap Singh Bajwa (Congress)